Italian cuisine ranks alongside French cuisine in terms of global fame.

-- Primo piatto – A small portion of pasta, soup, gnocchi, or risotto is served as the first course.
+- Primo piatto – A small portion of pasta like tagliatelle, soup, gnocchi, or risotto is served as the first course.

 - Secondo piatto – A meat or fish dish with bread and a contorni (side dish/vegetable/salad) is served as the second course.